dataclass-cauldron/dataclass-witch/docs/installation.rst

 From sources
 ------------

-The sources for Dataclass Wizard can be downloaded from the `Github repo`_.
+The sources for Dataclass Mage can be downloaded from the `Github repo`_.

 You can either clone the public repository: